St-vn/roblox-scripting/README.md

     print(unpack(tubl)) -- 0, 25, 50, 75, 100
     ```
+    [table.sort uses quicksort](http://lua-users.org/wiki/LuaSorting) the proof is in the first paragraph through this link.

 Unpack and pack were reviewed earlier so I don't need to review them again.